manishmadugula/Notes/Code/java_microservices.md

 - A mock is something that as part of your test you have to setup with your expectations.
 A mock is not setup in a predetermined way so you have code that does it in your test.
 Mocks in a way are determined at runtime since the code that sets the expectations has to run before they do anything.
 - Stubs don't fail your tests, mock can.
 - a dummy piece of code, that you VERIFY is called correctly as part of the test.

+## Integration Test
+- Too many mocks go for integration tests
+- Mocking hides bugs since the mock might not be in sync with real class
+- Use H2 for unit testing with compatibility model
+- Test containers in @Before All
+### MockRestServiceServer
+- Used to mock real server

 # JUnit 5